Writing Cesium 3D Tiles with FME

 1. Read in the GeoJSON and JPEG into FME Workbench

-The GeoJSON data also has a coordinate system set to LL84.
-Clicking the hyperlinked text will show that the units for that coordinate system are in degrees.
+The GeoJSON data has a coordinate system set to LL84, which can be found in the Record Information window under the Geometry section.
+Clicking the hyperlinked text will show that the units for that coordinate system are in degrees:

-For the selected feature, the building height is actually 59.68 meters, which would cause problems when we try to extrude the footprints to the height attribute by 59.68 degrees rather than meters.
+Building height is measured in meters, which will cause problems when we try to extrude the footprints to the height attribute by degrees rather than meters.
+We will reproject the data to change the units.

 In FME 2022.1 and newer, if features going into the Cesium writer do not have a coordinate system set, the Cesium 3D Tiles writer will assign it to EPSG:4326.